 Warmblood Horses are middle-weight types and breeds.
 They originated in continental Europe.
-Quarter Horses, Morgans and American Saddlebreds are just few of the many Warmblood horses, which have been bred into very high standards in the U.S. Here we are going to talk about the American Warmblood Horse, also known as a sport horse.
+Quarter Horses, Morgans, and American Saddlebreds are just a few of the many Warmblood horses, which have been bred into very high standards in the U.S. Here we are going to talk about the American Warmblood Horse, also known as a sports horse.

-The breed has been influenced by the European warm bloods, Thoroughbreds, Arabs and several draft breeds.
-In the northern Europe people began to breed larger, war horses with lighter and faster hot bloods in order to get a horse that is larger build, but quick as race horse and milder temperament of cold bloods.
+The breed has been influenced by the European warmbloods, Thoroughbreds, Arabs, and several draft breeds.
+In the northern Europe people began to breed larger, war horses with lighter and faster hot blood in order to get a horse that is larger build, but quick as a racehorse and milder temperament of cold blood.
 From the middle of the last century, European Warmbloods were arriving into the United States.

-Warmblood horses have smaller heads and bodies than draft horses and are less excitable than hot blooded horses, which makes them good horses for light work and riding.
-Head and neck of a Warmblood have balanced dimensions and are in propotion to the body, just as the bone structure and whither is.
+Warmblood horses have smaller heads and bodies than draft horses and are less excitable than hot-blooded horses, which makes them good horses for light work and riding.
+Head and neck of a Warmblood have balanced dimensions and are in proportion to the body, just as the bone structure and whither is.

 Close full screen [Esc]